September 9, 2019

 Discouraged by the debilitating effects of his morphine addiction, Fallada worried that he was a failure, and that his life lay wasted.
 Despite being remembered by his son as confident until the very end, Fallada expressed remorse and frustration in a letter written to his mother shortly before his death.

-In this brief excerpt from the Illuminations, Fallada scholar Geoff Wilkes discusses the letter Fallada wrote to his mother from his deathbed:
+In this brief excerpt, Fallada scholar Geoff Wilkes discusses the letter Fallada wrote to his mother from his deathbed:

 On December 22, 1946, Fallada wrote to his mother from a hospital in Berlin, describing his memories of his father, of his aunt Adelaide (who had helped him at various stages of his literary career), and of his brother Ulrich (who had been killed on the western front in August 1918):